 Professor Sir Gerry McCormac is the Principal and Vice-Chancellor of the University of Stirling.
-He took up post in 2010.
+He took up post in May 2010, having been a Pro Vice-Chancellor at Queen’s University Belfast from 2001–2010.

 Gerry is a scientist by way of academic background, having undertaken research into both Space Physics and Carbon Dating.
 He also worked on the NASA Dynamics Explorer satellite programme at the University of Michigan.